-- Sansevieria trifasciata 'Hahnii' (bird's nest): Grows only 6 inches tall, making it a popular addition to office cubicles and home windowsills
+- Dracaena trifasciata 'Hahnii' (bird's nest): Grows only 6 to 12 inches tall, making it a popular addition to office cubicles and home windowsills

-- Sansevieria clyndrica (dragon's fingers): Grows several feet tall and has tubular leaves that grow outward, meaning it needs more space, like in a living room corner or a nook in the bedroom
+- Dracaena cylindrica (dragon's fingers): Grows 3 to 6 feet tall and has tubular leaves that grow outward, meaning it needs more space, like in a living room corner or a nook in the bedroom

-- *Sansevieria trifasciata 'Laurentii': *Well known for its yellow edges that provide a striking complement to the rest of the dark-green leaves
+- *Dracaena trifasciata 'Laurentii': *Well known for its yellow edges that provide a striking complement to the rest of the dark-green leaves

-- Sansevieria masoniana (whale fin): Grows only a handful of wide, large leaves that resemble a whale's fin breaking through the ocean's surface
+- Dracaena masoniana (whale fin): Grows only a handful of wide, large leaves that resemble a whale's fin breaking through the ocean's surface

 The striking appearance of the snake plant is well-suited to a variety of design styles ranging from classic to contemporary, but the lovely appearance isn't the plant's only major selling point.
 It's particularly great at improving the air quality in your home, filtering out toxic air pollutants including formaldehyde, benzene, xylene and more.
 In fact, these plants are unique in that they are one of the only common indoor plants (along with spider plants and peace lilies) that continue to convert carbon dioxide into oxygen at night, which means you may benefit by adding a snake plant on each side of your bed to purify the air while you sleep.